xhebox/bstruct/README.md

 # other thins

 - endian: defaults to host endianess.
-- elem of slice: because struct tag is only applied to field, so elem of slice is not seen as a field. tag therefore, is applied to slice itself rather than elem.
 - nested slice/string: tag is applied to slice itself, so it's impossible to specify tag for the second dimesion slice. so nested slice/string is not allowed. but you can wrap it as a struct, then it's ok.
 - since bstruct is using read frequently, i'd recommend bufio if it's a stream. otherwise bytes.Reader is enough.